yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 In the near future, we’ll check if this method solves the remaining graphical issues specific to AMD hardware.
 If it works, it would also solve the issue on the AMD official drivers, once/if the extension is supported there too.

-We know it’s not fun having to switch to OpenGL to be able to play some games, we’re ready to combat even hardware limitations to defeat this foe.
+We know it’s not fun having to switch to OpenGL to be able to play some games, so we’re gearing up to combat even hardware limitations to defeat this foe.

 ### Intel

-Intel got its fair share of fixes this month too, first of all, as promised last month, byte[] added a translation for FP64 shaders, to turn them into FP32 ones.
+Intel got its fair share of fixes this month too.
+First of all, as promised last month, byte[] added a translation for FP64 use in shaders, to turn uses into FP32.
 This was required because Generation 12 Intel graphics (UHD 700/Iris Xe/Arc A series) removed support on a hardware level for double precision operations.
-With this {{< gh-hovercard "10693" "shader translation" >}} in place, games will no longer suddenly crash when trying to run very high precision shaders, for example during the opening cutscene of `Tears of the Kingdom` when starting a new game.
+With this {{< gh-hovercard "10693" "shader translation" >}} in place, games will no longer suddenly crash when trying to use these shaders, for example during the opening cutscene of `Tears of the Kingdom` when starting a new game.

-The next issue is an interesting mix of unique behaviour by the Nintendo Switch, yuzu’s code at fault, and another case of lack of hardware support.
+The next issue is an interesting mix of unique behaviour by the Switch's own graphics drivers, yuzu’s code at fault, and another case of lack of hardware support.
-Intel defined the use of barriers as specified by SPIR-V, but the Switch’s Tegra X1 (and interestingly, any other GPU vendor besides Intel, including Android ones) prefers to follow the PTX ISA documentation for barriers, which defines what to do if no checks for existing threads are done.
+Intel's GPUs allow the use of control barriers as specified by SPIR-V, which requires all threads in a dispatch to execute the same barriers at the same times, and don't allow any threads to exit early if another barrier will occur.
+But all other GPU vendors besides Intel, including mobile GPUs, do allow threads to exit early, and will free up barriers on the remaining threads as needed.
+This situation caused Intel GPUs to hit device losses, as guest compute shaders had barriers that ended up hitting this exact type of control flow.

-By {{< gh-hovercard "10699" "removing barriers" >}} in the conditional control flow, Intel GPUs are free from their device loss crashes.
+By {{< gh-hovercard "10699" "removing barriers" >}} after conditional control flow, Intel GPUs are free from their device loss crashes.

 And lastly, one loose end remained, our toggle to disable the compute pipeline on Intel GPUs.
-Since this option was a stopgap solution until a driver update was released, it has become irrelevant now that Intel took their long time to release a proper fix, so toastUnlimited made the option only show up in yuzu’s settings if an old driver known to be affected is still being run by the user.
+This option was a stopgap solution until a driver update was released.
+But since Intel has finally published a driver update fixing the issues, it has now become irrelevant. toastUnlimited therefore modified the option to only show up in yuzu’s settings if an old driver known to be affected is still in use.
 The disable compute pipeline toggle is now a {{< gh-hovercard "10835" "legendary drop option" >}} only available for the most unlucky Generation 12 users, as the option will also remain hidden for unaffected Generation 11 and older devices.
 [Remember to update your drivers!](https://www.intel.com/content/www/us/en/download/729157/intel-arc-iris-xe-graphics-beta-windows.html)